 So now the influence of marketing, pushing what is called nano influencers.
 These are people that are between one to 10,000 followers.
 So if the minimum amount of followers for, you know, the threshold to have some sort of influence in social media is 1000.
 The people we know have a thousand connections on LinkedIn and a thousand Twitter followers.
 What have you?

 Of your company digitally, uh, because we know the algorithms work because they favour people over brands.
-We resonate more.
-We relate more.
+We resonate more and relate more.
 We trust people more than brands, and the Edelman trust barometer.
-We can go back in time, all the data’s there, but now we’re at a point where more and more people are participating, and more and more people are yielding more influence.
+Also, we can go back in time, all the data’s there, but now we’re at a point where more and more people are participating, and more and more people are yielding more influence.
 And that’s why I think companies.
 I need to realize that.
 And instead of spending more money on social media advertising, which is just paid media, it’s not social media.

 Pam Didner: So you encourage the employees to be the brand ambassador and also the influencer of their own.

 Neal Shaffer: and the customers and the partners and the followers, all these different people.
 That you have different spheres of influence over it’s really, you know, creating a program.
 And I know some companies like Intel from when I was in diapers.
 They were creating internal employee advocacy programs.
 Still, it’s tapping into that, but you know, including your customers, including your partners, and invest in education and training and encourage them to yield more and more influence, which helps your brand.
 And it gets you, you know, insights, and word of mouth on social media, which is just really hard to do these days.